-- 1. MDOT's estimate of total O and M funding available for the state trunkline system throughout Michigan is approximately \$599 million annually. - 2.
-The total lane miles for the entire state trunkline system is determined and used as the denominator in the fraction \$599 million/Total State Trunkline Lane Miles to determine a per-lane-mile cost. - 3.
+1. MDOT's estimate of total O and M funding available for the state trunkline system throughout Michigan is approximately \$599 million annually.

+- 2. The total lane miles for the entire state trunkline system is determined and used as the denominator in the fraction \$599 million/Total State Trunkline Lane Miles to determine a perlane-mile cost. - 3.
 Approximately 1.0 percent of the lane miles in the state trunkline system are located in the BCATS Planning Area. - 4.
 Assuming a roughly equal per-lane-mile operations and maintenance cost throughout the state trunkline system, MDOT should spend approximately \$ 5.3 million annually in the BCATS Planning Area on these activities. - 5.
 The per-lane-mile cost will also be applied to locally-owned roads on the federal-aid-highway system. - 6.
 The sum of costs from Steps 4 and 5 will constitute the required O and M estimate. - 7.
 This base estimate is adjusted according to the inflation factors noted above in each fiscal year, since this is the cost of O and M, not a particular funding source.

-Appendix E - Document References
+Appendix D - Document References

-- 2016 Comprehensive Economic Development Strategy document prepared by the East Michigan Council of Governments (EMCOG). - Bay County Non-motorized report created in 2011 by BCATS. - MDOT Bicycle Plan- The Economic Benefits of Bicycling - MDOT 2040 Long Range Plan - MDOT 2045 Michigan Mobility Draft Plan - Bay Region Non-Motorized Plan 2010 - US Codes- TITLE 23 HIGHWAYS CHAPTER 1 FEDERAL-AID HIGHWAYS
+- 2016 Comprehensive Economic Development Strategy document prepared by the East Michigan Council of Governments (EMCOG). - Bay County Non-Motorized Transportation Plan created in 2021 by BCATS - Bay County Non-motorized report created in 2011 by BCATS. - MDOT Bicycle Plan- The Economic Benefits of Bicycling - MDOT 2040 Long Range Plan - MDOT 2045 Michigan Mobility Draft Plan - Bay Region Non-Motorized Plan 2010 - US Codes- TITLE 23 HIGHWAYS CHAPTER 1 FEDERAL-AID HIGHWAYS - Michigan Active Transportation Plan

-Appendix F - Data Resources
+Appendix E - Data Resources